 works closely with the Washington State Department of Early Learning and private partners Thrive by Five Washington and the Bill and Melinda Gates Foundation to align educational opportunities for young children from birth through 3rd grade throughout our public school system.

-Currently, 200+ Washington schools are funded for full-day kindergarten.
+Currently, 490+ Washington schools receive state funds for full-day kindergarten.

 WaKIDS is a partnership paid for with state, federal and private funding, mandated for state-funded full-day

 Released in 2012, these guidelines describe behaviors and skills that children may demonstrate birth through grade 3, and how you as a parent or early learning professional can support their healthy development.